Frequently asked questions

 Q: What discernible, audible differences exist between idler drive, direct drive and belt drive based turntable models during playback?

 A: This remains a controversial, yet valid question provoking varied and often times emotional responses within the context of high end audio forums thus remaining a sensitive and widely debatable topic.
 In my personal opinion, provided the specific inherent drive type is well executed, respectively, during playback any aforementioned drive type can deliver a musically satisfying, immersive playback experience.
 With that being said however, each drive type and model does possess a unique set of hallmark characteristics thereby imparting a signature inevitably to be revealed to one degree or another during playback.
 In a purely introspective nutshell, if dynamics, rhythmic drive, air and space in conjunction with authoritative bass are cherished, we strongly recommend idler drive based design.
 Conversely, if sheer neutrality and refinement combined with uber speed pitch, stability and inky black backgrounds top the priority lists, then a direct drive based model may well be your ideal analog based listening platform.
-If gratifying snap, pace and flowing musicality combined with a more relaxing flow is your ticket, then perhaps a belt drive design is key to your musical nirvana.
+If gratifying snap, pace and fluid musicality combined with a more relaxing flow is your ticket, then perhaps a belt drive design is key to your musical nirvana.
 Bear in mind, from a more comprehensive perspective and scope, the better conceived echelon level design platforms typically share more inherent similarities than differences across the playing landscape, irrespective of drive type.

 Q: Do you offer stand alone Garrard, Lenco, Thorens and Technics based plinths as well as complete turntable models?